Ale-JRD/Trads/content/post/index-T1.md

 Rinji narrowed his eyes.

-[They’ve prepared… a trebuchet huh.]
+「They’ve prepared… a trebuchet huh.」

-[Not just a trebuchet.]
+「Not just a trebuchet.」

-[Lili.]
+「Lili.」

 Before I knew it, Lili of the Drunken Sword Party had joined us.

 She motioned toward the Sacraments, which was raising a cloud of dust.

-[They’ve brought siege towers too.
-They probably didn’t bring them directly from Alion; they likely assembled them on the move as they got closer to the Capital.]
+「They’ve brought siege towers too.
+They probably didn’t bring them directly from Alion; they likely assembled them on the move as they got closer to the Capital.」

-[That… rather large cart over there?]
+「That… rather large cart over there?」

-[It might be tough for regular humans… but they’ve got tireless Sacraments over there, and they even have some Sacraments that are many times larger than humans.
-Carrying and assembling the parts doesn’t work the same way as it would for us.]
+「It might be tough for regular humans… but they’ve got tireless Sacraments over there, and they even have some Sacraments that are many times larger than humans.
+Carrying and assembling the parts doesn’t work the same way as it would for us.」

 Siege towers— also called siege turrets, as their name suggests, are siege weapons.